 It happens to many dog owners: You stroke your dog and suddenly feed an odd bump on your dog's skin.
 What could it be?

-Skin lumps are one of the most common conditions that vets are faced with - and determining what they are can be tricky.
-With most lumps and bumps on dogs, it's hard to predict 100% accurately what these "foreigners" will do - so many vets prefer to remove them or keep a very close eye on them.
+Skin lumps are one of the most common conditions that vets are faced with—and determining what they are can be tricky.
+With most lumps and bumps on dogs, it's hard to predict with 100% accuracy what these "foreigners" may be.
+Your vet may want to take a fine-needle aspiration of the lump, which is a very simple way to gather cells for review under a microscope.
+This can help determine whether a lump should be removed right away, or whether you can take a wait-and-watch approach.

 If you find a lump on your dog, you'll need to have your vet determine if it is malignant or benign.
-It's important not to ignore lumps, but to get them get evaluated immediately- for your peace of mind and your dog's health.
+For your peace of mind and your dog's health, it's important not to ignore lumps, but to get them evaluated immediately.

 There are many different types of lumps, but some are more common than others: